upkie/upkie/README.md

 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)
 [![Chat](https://img.shields.io/badge/matrix-chat-%234eb899)](https://app.element.io/#/room/#tasts-robots:matrix.org)

+**Upkie** is a fully open source self-balancing wheeled biped robot.
+It has wheels for balancing, and legs to go off-road or negotiate uneven terrains.
+Upkies are designed to be buildable at home with tools and components ordered online, like [mjbots](https://github.com/mjbots) actuators.
+Robot motions are coordinated onboard by a Raspberry Pi 4.

-Build instructions and software for **Upkie** wheeled bipeds.
-Develop in Python or C++ on Linux or macOS, run on the robot's Raspberry Pi.
+This repository contains all the software and instructions required to build and operate an Upkie.
+Development can be done in Python or C++ on Linux or macOS.
 Questions are welcome in the [Discussions](https://github.com/upkie/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).

 ## Installation

-Everything needed to develop with Upkie in Python lies in a single package:
+Everything needed to develop for Upkie in Python lies in a single package:

 ```console
 pip install upkie